mexcdevelop/apidocs/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the mexc global API
+    content: Documentation for the mexc API
 ---

 # 简介